-Personal statement; we are particularly interested in the factors which have drawn applicants to Family Medicine.
+We are particularly interested in the factors which have drawn applicants to Family Medicine.

 This is a direct instruction to explain why the applicant is interested in Family Medicine as a specific practice, and not only why the applicant is interested in the Banner Health Good Samaritan Family Medicine Program.
 One can easily see how this requires a Personal Statement to be specific and not broad where by merely changing a few words an applicant changes the specialty of focus.

-Thus, to be effective, applicants should draft several personal statements that can be adapted for use with individual residency programs.
-In doing so, the applicant does not write a new personal statement for every program they apply to, but does create several versions of personal statements, which can then be tailored to meet individual residency program requirements.
+Thus, to be effective, applicants should draft several statements that can be adapted for use with individual residency programs.
+In doing so, the applicant does not write a new statement for every program they apply to but does create several versions of personal statements, which can then be tailored to meet individual residency program requirements.
 This middle-ground allows for the greatest flexibility and efficiency in the application process.

 There are lots of right ways to write your residency personal statement, but there’s one approach that’s always wrong: plagiarism.
 Plagiarism is a very serious concern for every residency applicant.
 Not only is it unethical, but an applicant who is found to have plagiarized content for his application may be disqualified from the Residency Match.
-With new technologies and computer programs, residency programs and ERAS have an arsenal of tools at their disposal that have helped them crack down on plagiarism.
+With new technologies and computer programs, residency programs and ERAS have an arsenal of tools at their disposal that has helped them crackdown on plagiarism.
 And there’s no tolerance for any dishonesty.
 ERAS will report any instances of “substantiated plagiarism” to the programs the applicant has applied to; these findings may be shared in future Match seasons as well.

-Highlight your extensive hands-on US Clinical experience, this will indirectly balance the initial concern about possible lack of acclimation to the US clinical environment.
+Highlight your extensive hands-on US Clinical experience, this will indirectly balance the initial concern about the possible lack of acclimation to the US clinical environment.
 Are you an older graduate?
 You’ll want to show what you’ve been doing all this time, and take care to present how you’ve remained clinically active and medically aware.
 Discuss your clinical experience (even in your country of origin), and definitely elaborate on your USCE.
 You should also note any and all efforts to stay medically up-to-date and clinically knowledgeable.
 Do not use the term “Old Graduate” This is conceived as a negative term and your express job is to place yourself in the best light.

 By indirectly addressing your weakness in your PS, you can alleviate a program director’s concerns, and get invited for an interview.
 Be careful, though: don’t turn your PS into an excuse note for your failures, and don’t elaborate on your flaws.
-Developing your ERAS Personal Statement requires critical analysis of your application but should also highlight your inspiration and drive to pursue your said specialty.
+Developing your ERAS Personal Statement requires a critical analysis of your application but should also highlight your inspiration and drive to pursue your said specialty.

 Whatever you do, don’t rely on Microsoft Word’s or other automatic spelling and grammar check.
 It can result in a lot of fun, but it is not a “fun” program directors are looking for.
 Your spelling and grammar must be impeccable.

-The ultimate goal of any personal statement?
+The ultimate goal of any residency personal statement?
 To get your application noticed.
 Pick up a newspaper, and study some of its leading stories.
 You’ll notice that most articles begin with a “hook,” a dramatic or interesting initial paragraph to grab your attention.
 Reporters know that if you haven’t caught the reader’s attention within those first two paragraphs, you’ve lost him.
 Readers don’t want to spend their time reading boring stories, and if the article doesn’t look promising, they’ll move on.
 You’ll want to do the same thing.
-Start off with a well-crafted story or example that will immediately focus the reader’s attention on your application and keep him reading closely, so that he’ll still be paying attention when you start showing off your skills and abilities.
+Start off with a well-crafted story or example that will immediately focus the reader’s attention on your application and keep him reading closely so that he’ll still be paying attention when you start showing off your skills and abilities.

-Many applicants write their personal statement as if it were a mini-biography.
+Many applicants write their residency personal statement as if it were a mini-biography.
 Make your statement more than just a chronological retelling of your experience, places of employment, and your duties and responsibilities.
 Writing such a statement does nothing to increase the applicant’s desirability.
 The program director already has a copy of your CV; he has a copy of your medical school transcript.
-Use your personal statement to give the program director new information that can’t be conveyed with these other documents!
+Use your P.S. to give the program director new information that can’t be conveyed with these other documents!
 Discuss your dedication to said specialty, your interpersonal skills, commitment to medicine and why you would be a good fit for said specialty.

-This may seem counter-intuitive, but you shouldn’t necessarily focus on the reasons you should to go to medical school.
-Program directors know that you want to be a physician; they’re assuming that anybody who stuck it out through all of the grueling years of medical school wants to be a doctor!
+This may seem counter-intuitive, but you shouldn’t necessarily focus on the reasons you should go to medical school.
+Program directors know that you want to be a physician; they’re assuming that anybody who stuck it out through all of the grueling years of the medical school wants to be a doctor!
 In your personal statement, you should discuss the reasons you have chosen your specific specialty and why you think you’ll be good at it.
-Program directors want to hear about your passion and commitment for the field you have chosen.
+Program directors want to hear about your passion and commitment to the field you have chosen.

 The PS is not the place to apologize for multiple attempts at the USMLEs, poor grades, or your lacking experience.
 You have approximately 800 words to sell yourself: use them to showcase your strengths and talents, not to highlight your faults!
 You can explain the reason for any inconsistencies in your background during an interview: the PS should be solely devoted to your attributes.
 If you really feel that you must address a specific weakness, focus on how you overcame that drawback and became a better doctor.